 2. Duration of restriction

-A restriction imposed under paragraph 1 (1) (a) is for a period of three weeks, subject to paragraph 6.
+A restriction imposed under paragraph 1 is for a period of two weeks, subject to paragraph 6.

 3. Geographic areas

-This Instrument applies to the entire territory of Ghana.
+This Instrument applies to the areas specified in the First Schedule.

 6. Review of restrictions

-Where the exigencies of the situation require, the duration of restriction specified under paragraph 2 and the restrictions on travel to Ghana under paragraph 5 may be varied in accordance with subsection (2) of section 4 of the Imposition of Restrictions Act, 2020 (Act 1012).
+Where the exigencies of the situation require, the duration of a restriction specified under paragraph 2 may be varied in accordance with subsection (2) of section 4 of the Imposition of Restrictions Act, 2020 (Act 1012).